1975 Ecuadorian coup attempt: Coup attempt

 Rebel forces, mistakenly believing the president was still trapped inside the palace, continued laying siege to the hollow shell.
 They made further errors by failing to seize key government installations such as the Ministry of Defense, the city's airport, broadcasting facilities, or newspapers.
 The rebels further weakened their position when they allowed President Rodriguez's wife and children to leave the palace, giving up one of their few potential bargaining chips.

 The tides turned in the president's favor when the air force and navy declared their support for the regime.
 By 4 PM, loyalist troops, particularly the Vencedores Battalion, had surrounded the presidential palace and successfully retaken it, 12 hours after the rebel assault began.
 The rebel forces eventually surrendered.
 Amid the chaos of the failed coup however, mobs of Quito citizens ransacked the national palace, taking away items like rugs, lamps, and other valuables.
 The state of confusion also allowed General González to escape unnoticed while disguised in civilian clothes.
 He initially attempted to seek political asylum at the U.S. embassy, but his request was denied.
-Eventually, González managed to secure asylum in the Chilean embassy.
+Eventually, González Alvear managed to take refuge in the Chilean embassy and was later allowed to go into exile in Chile by the Pinochet regime, where he lived until his death in 2015.
 Other coup participants were confined in García Moreno Prison, while some managed to escape and seek asylum in the embassies of Colombia, Chile and Venezuela.